microbit-foundation/python-editor-v3/README.md

-# Alpha version of the micro:bit Python editor
+# Beta version of the micro:bit Python Editor

-_This project is an alpha version of the next major version of the editor.
+_This project is a beta version of the next major version of the editor.
 The currently supported micro:bit Python editor is available at https://python.microbit.org/ and its source code can be found in GitHub at https://github.com/bbcmicrobit/PythonEditor._

 For more background about how this editor relates to the original Python Editor project, see [this explanation](https://github.com/bbcmicrobit/PythonEditor/issues/391).